r-pufky/docs/saltstack.md

 ##### GPG encrypting shadow passwords
-The [salt user state documentation][20] recommends using `openssl passwd -1` to generate a bash passwd has.
+The [salt user state documentation][20] recommends using `openssl passwd -1` to generate a bash passwd hash.
 This **only hashes MD5**, modern distributuions of linux hash **sha512**.
 Use the [python script][21] below to generate a _salted, sha512 hash_ in the correct format for consumption in `/etc/shadow`.
-Then just run that through the GPG encryption to store in pillar; _storing password hashes in pillar that are not additionally GPG encrypted is probably a **BAD** idea._
+Then just run that through the GPG encryption to store in pillar.

+_storing password hashes in pillar that are not additionally GPG encrypted is probably a **BAD** idea._

 ```bash
 python3 -c "import crypt, getpass; print(crypt.crypt(getpass.getpass('password to hash: '), crypt.mksalt(crypt.METHOD_SHA512)))"